robertbakker/odbc2parquet/README.md

 # ODBC2Parquet

-This is a Docker image for conveniently convert data from ODBC into Parquet files.
+This is a Docker image for conveniently converting data from ODBC into Parquet files, using ODBC2Parquet (https://github.com/pacman82/odbc2parquet)

 Currently supports two drivers: